adrianprv/HKF-Memory-Hard-Key-Derivation-Function-Passwords/README.md

 There are 3 simple parts, obvious in source code too:

 1. Fast memory pool generation<br>
-The memory is generated progressively, row after row, so any further access involves recalculations.
+The memory is generated progressively, row after row, so any further redesign involves recalculations.
 The generator starts with a cryptographic safe pseudorandom buffer and adds low entroy difussion, the speed is more important at this stage.

 2. Stir the memory pool<br>
 This will mitigate the risk of algorithm redesign to use less memory, since random access involve far more recalculations.